-Developing and commercializing biopharmaceutical products, including conducting nonclinical studies and clinical trials and establishing manufacturing capabilities, and the progress of our efforts to develop and commercialize our product candidates, including our acquisition of a vaccine product candidate is expensive, and can cause us to use our limited, available capital resources faster than we currently anticipate.
-We anticipate that our cash resources as of June 30, 2022, will be sufficient to fund our operations as presently structured through the fourth quarter of 2022.
+Developing and commercializing biopharmaceutical products, including conducting nonclinical studies and clinical trials and establishing manufacturing capabilities, and the progress of our efforts to develop and commercialize our product candidates, is expensive, and can cause us to use our limited, available capital resources faster than we currently anticipate.
+We anticipate that our cash resources as of September 30, 2022, will be sufficient to fund our operations as presently structured through the first quarter of 2023.
+We are currently evaluating cost-saving initiatives, including restructuring that could allow further cash runway through 2023 to the extent such initiatives are undertaken.
 Our actual costs may ultimately vary from our current expectations, which could materially impact our use of capital and our forecast of the period of time through which our financial resources will be adequate to support our operations.
-Our current cash, cash equivalents and short-term investments are not sufficient to fully implement our business strategy and sustain our operation.
-Accordingly, we will need to seek additional sources of financing and such additional financing may not be available on favorable terms, if at all.
+Our current cash, cash equivalents and short-term investments are not sufficient to fully implement our business strategy and sustain our operations.
+Accordingly, we will need to seek additional sources of financing and such additional financing many not be available on favorable terms, if at all.
 Until we can generate a sufficient amount of product revenue, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings or corporate or government collaboration and licensing arrangements.
 If we do not succeed in raising additional funds on acceptable terms, we may be unable to complete existing nonclinical and planned clinical trials or obtain approval of our product candidates from the FDA and other regulatory authorities.
-We expect capital outlays and operating expenditures to increase over the next several years as we expand our infrastructure, and research and development activities.
-Specifically, we need to raise additional capital to, among other things:
+We expect to raise additional capital to, among other things:

-conduct preclinical research for our NT-CoV-2-1 vaccine product candidate, file an IND with the FDA and, if approved, engage in Phase 1 clinical trials;
+• conduct preclinical research for our NT-CoV-2-1 vaccine product candidate, file an IND with the FDA and, if approved, engage in Phase 1 clinical trials;